Juryeon/obsidian-git-sync/To be told/README.md

 When have you seen God use your heartache for the good of another person?

+At what points in your life has God remained silent and waited for you to do the writing?

 Look back over the stories and fragments of stories that you have written.
 What does your life reveal about the person and character of God?